wso2/docs-choreo-dev/en/docs/tutorials/map-data.md

 # Map data

-Choreo components often need to convert input data to produce an output to present the same data in a different format, structure, or both.
-Such a conversion is called a data-mapping.
+The data mapping feature of Choreo allows you to convert and transform one data format to another, change the structure of the data, or perform both.

-Choreo allows you to map data with ease in the Web Editor.
+You can configure a data mapping for a component when you develop it in the Web Editor.

-This guide walks you through a simple use case where you will input student data in a specific structure and present it in another.
+This guide walks you through a simple use case where you will input student data in a specific structure and convert and transform the student data to a different format.

 Let's Start!

 ### Step 1: Add a REST API

-First, let's add a new REST API for which you can define a data mapping.
+First, let's add a new REST API.
 To do this, follow the steps given below:

 1. Sign in to the Choreo Console at [https://console.choreo.dev](https://console.choreo.dev).

-2. On the **Home** page, scroll to the **Get started with a template** section.
+2. On the **Home** page, scroll to the **Create from a sample** section.
 On the **Echo Service** template, click **Get Started**.

     The REST API created via the template opens on a separate page.</br></br>3.
 Click **Edit Code**.

-3. To clean up the implementation, remove the default resource of the REST API by clicking its **Delete** icon.
+3. Let's start fresh by cleaning up the default implementation to implement our data mapping.
+To clean up, remove the default resource of the REST API by clicking its Delete icon.

     ![Delete resource](../assets/img/tutorials/data-mapper/delete-resource.png){.cInlineImage-half}